hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_fhir_service.html.markdown

 * `public_network_access_enabled` The public networks when data plane traffic coming from public networks while private endpoint is enabled.

-* `tags` - The map of tags assigned to the Healthcare Fhir Service.
+* `tags` - The map of tags assigned to the Healthcare FHIR Service.

 ---
 An `identity` block exports the following:

-* `type` The type of identity used for the Healthcare Fhir service.
+* `type` The type of identity used for the Healthcare FHIR service.

 * `principal_id` - The Principal ID associated with this System Assigned Managed Service Identity.